 - Form F18—completed by the employee bargaining representative/s.

-A list of agreement applications can be viewed on the Fair Work Commission website.
+A list of Agreement applications in progress can be viewed on our website.

 The forms are available: